 9.2.
 Spatial Resources

 Detailed requirements for each Spatial Resource type are dealt with in the resource-specific API standards.
-However, this API Common standard has the responsiblity to see that all OGC API standards work together by:
+However, this API Common standard has the goal of ensuring that all OGC API standards work together by:

 Providing specifications for the description of each collection (/collections/{collectionId}), and the list of collections (/collections)

-Providing a consistent framework for serving spatial data from the OGC API, regardless of the type.
-Consistent means that #1 works exactly the same (potentially with type-specific additional properties) and that the different types of data can all be collections on the same OGC API end-point.
+Providing a consistent framework for serving spatial data from any OGC API, regardless of the type.
+Consistent means that #1 works exactly the same (potentially with type-specific additional properties) and that the different types of data can be collections on the same OGC API end-point.

 Providing a tie point for other OGC API modules to connect to and reference (processes inputs & outputs, cataloging, searching and filtering collections, detailed metadata, tiles, styles, clipping and intersecting bounding boxes in common) Just by virtue of understanding that /collections/{collectionId} points to a spatial data layer.